LukusCRichards/Year-2-Learning-Journal.md/README.md

 Tuesday 6th October 2020

 I have learned what should and should not be included in the documents we submit for the course, such as the programming journal is not a diary as it should not include how our day was and the tutorials should be written in an understandable way that is not copying anyone.
-All while using Github, save for the task log.
+All while using Github in markdown (.md) format, save for the task log.